Treesitter

 @constructor constructor calls and definitions @operator symbolic operators (e.g. +, *)

-@keyword keywords not fitting into specific categories @keyword.coroutine keywords related to coroutines (e.g. go in Go, async/await in Python) @keyword.function keywords that define a function (e.g. func in Go, def in Python) @keyword.operator operators that are English words (e.g. and, or) @keyword.import keywords for including modules (e.g. import, from in Python) @keyword.type keywords defining composite types (e.g. struct, enum) @keyword.modifier keywords defining type modifiers (e.g. const, static, public) @keyword.repeat keywords related to loops (e.g. for, while) @keyword.return keywords like return and yield @keyword.debug keywords related to debugging @keyword.exception keywords related to exceptions (e.g. throw, catch)
+@keyword keywords not fitting into specific categories @keyword.coroutine keywords related to coroutines (e.g. go in Go, async/await in Python) @keyword.function keywords that define a function (e.g. func in Go, def in Python) @keyword.operator operators that are English words (e.g. and, or) @keyword.import keywords for including or exporting modules (e.g. import, from in Python) @keyword.type keywords describing namespaces and composite types (e.g. struct, enum) @keyword.modifier keywords modifying other constructs (e.g. const, static, public) @keyword.repeat keywords related to loops (e.g. for, while) @keyword.return keywords like return and yield @keyword.debug keywords related to debugging @keyword.exception keywords related to exceptions (e.g. throw, catch)

 @keyword.conditional keywords related to conditionals (e.g. if, else) @keyword.conditional.ternary ternary operator (e.g. ?, :)